 Everyone knows about the Hollywood Walk of Fame, but did you know St. Louis has one as well?
-It’s on Delmar Blvd., and it features stars of more than 125 celebrities born in the area.
+It’s on Delmar Blvd., and it features stars of more than 150 celebrities born in the area.

 One of the main thoughts I had as I perused the names on the Walk of Fame was how odd it was that pretty much every baseball broadcaster in America was born in St. Louis.